 This halberd’s angular head is made from a glistening bronze, and its handle is carved out of light ash.
 This item has 4 charges, and regains all expended charges each day at dawn, or when exposed to a natural sandstorm.

-This item is a rodent skull, deeply discolored from years of exposure to the elements, with it’s mouth wired shut around a spherical vial of water.
+This item is a rodent skull, weathered from years of exposure to the elements, with it’s mouth wired shut around a vial of water.
 Inside the vial you can see a pink lily bud floating on the surface.
 This bud always points towards the closest natural water source, no matter how far it is.
+If there is no natural water source on your plane of existence, the lilly will wilt and remain wilted until it returns to a plane with water.

 This marbled stone pick is reinforced with black iron bands.
 It has obviously been imbued with magic to have lasted this long without shattering.
 This magical item has 10 charges and regains 1d8+2 expended charges each day at dawn.